 - KWP2000 5Kbps

-Freematics ONE+ supports accurate geolocation positioning with an external GPS receiver with a connector of Molex 4-pin one.
-M8030 10Hz GPS provides high accuracy (up to 2 meters) and high update rate (10Hz).
-The receiver has a 1.5m long cable and is convenient to be placed where well exposed to open sky.
+Freematics ONE+ supports high-accuracy geolocation positioning with an external GPS receiver connected to the 4-pin GPIO connector.
+The optional M8030 10Hz GPS receiver provides high accuracy (up to 2 meters) and high update rate (10Hz).
+The receiver has a 1.5m long cable and can be conveniently located where exposed to open sky.

 Cellular Network Module